Five Lessons for 18 Year Old Me in 2005: Reflecting on 20 years since graduating high school.

 2.)
 The reason you feel different from most people your age, is because you are.
 It feels like a burden, but it’s really your superpower.
 Lean in to it.

 Spoiler alert: You have ADHD.
 It explains so much.
 Learn what it really is because it’s not an attention deficit disorder.
 Your brain operates in a way that clashes with the way aspects of our society are structured.
-This is not a bad a thing, in fact it can be a really great thing, but first you have to be aware and then you have to learn how you operate.
+This is not a bad thing, in fact it can be a really great thing (you’ll see it happen), but first you must have an educated awareness.
 Until you do, you’re navigating life with a broken compass.

 3.)
 Adults will tell you what worked for them.
 They are them.
 They are not you.
 They graduated college before the internet.
 They know nothing about how society is evolving.
 Thank them for the advice.
 Take what is applicable and modify it for yourself.
-When you learn how you operate, you’re going to realize that you have no choice but to create a life that works for you.
+You’re going to realize that no one knows “how it all works” and all those adults you look up to are making it up as they go along.

 5.)
 Love yourself unconditionally.
 Especially the parts of you that you wish you could change.
 That receding hairline?
 You’re shaving your head at 24 That closet door?
 It’s not a phase.
 The right woman doesn’t exist for you pal.
 You’re coming out of the closet in 2009.
 It’s the single greatest decision of your life.
 You have nothing to be ashamed of and the only thing about you that needs to change is the way you treat yourself.

 When you grow from an overly self-shaming/critical mindset to one of self-love, you embody your true and authentic self.
-You take ownership of your self-worth and realize how easily and cheaply you gave it to other people.
+You take ownership of your self-worth.
 You find a belief and trust in yourself that could only exist when you love who you are.
 Life’s possibilities get bigger, and you get stronger.
 Seriously, this is the one life you have.
 Love yourself through all of it.

 Extras to consider: